Get Over It (film): Production

+Kirsten Dunst was originally offered the role of Allison but chose to play Kelly because the character had more singing sequences.
+The late singer and actress Aaliyah was considered for the role of Maggie in the film, but the part was given to Zoe Saldana.

 Get Over It was filmed in Ontario, Canada.
-Filming began on June 1, 2000, and ended August 2, 2000, lasting 63 days.
-Scenes that took place in high school were filmed at Port Credit Secondary School.
+Filming began on June 1, 2000, and ended on August 2, 2000, lasting 63 days.
+High school scenes were filmed at Port Credit Secondary School.
 Other locations in Ontario included Mississauga, Toronto and Port Credit.
-Co-stars Kirsten Dunst and Ben Foster dated from late 2000 to early 2001.
-The late singer and actress Aaliyah was considered for the role of Maggie in the film, but the part was given to Zoe Saldana.

 Release

 The film was released in the US on March 9, 2001, by Miramax.
 The film then opened in the UK on June 10, 2001, by Momentum Pictures, and in Australia on September 6, 2001, by Buena Vista International.

-The film opened at number 7 in 1,742 screens and in the North American box office with $4,134,977.
-The film began to drop down and closed after five weeks.
-The film grossed $11,576,464 overall in the US.
-The film opened in the UK box office on June 10, 2001, in 339 screens, earning £887,133 by the end of the weekend.
-The film earned £4,972,797 in the UK.
-By the end of its run, the film earned $8,323,902 in foreign markets.
-Based on a $22 million budget, Get Over It earned $19,900,366 worldwide, making it a box office failure.

 Home media

-The film was released on DVD & VHS in the US by Miramax Home Entertainment on August 14, 2001, and in the UK by Momentum Pictures on April 1, 2002.
-Special features include a commentary track with director Tommy O'Haver & screenwriter R. Lee Fleming Jr., deleted & extended scenes with optional commentary, original songs, outtakes with Martin Short, a makeup test also with Short, two music videos including "The Itch" by Vitamin C and an original song titled "Love Scud" by fictional boy band "The Swingtown Lads" and a behind-the-scenes featurette.
-The film was re-released on DVD on May 15, 2012, by Echo Bridge Home Entertainment, as part of a deal with Miramax, and contains no special features or subtitle tracks.
+The film was released on DVD and VHS in the US by Miramax Home Entertainment on August 14, 2001, and in the UK by Momentum Pictures on April 1, 2002.
+Special features include a commentary track with director Tommy O'Haver and screenwriter R. Lee Fleming Jr., deleted & extended scenes with optional commentary, and outtakes and a makeup test with Martin Short.
+Also included are the music videos "The Itch" by Vitamin C and an original song titled "Love Scud" by fictional boy band "The Swingtown Lads".

+In 2010, Disney sold off Miramax, which they had owned since 1993, with private equity firm Filmyard Holdings taking over the company and its libraries in 2010.
+The film was re-released on DVD on May 15, 2012, by Echo Bridge Home Entertainment, as part of a home video sublicensing deal with Filmyard, and this release contains no special features or subtitle tracks.
+During March 2016, it was announced that Qatari company beIN Media Group had purchased Miramax from Filmyard Holdings.
+In April 2020, ViacomCBS (now known as Paramount Skydance) bought a 49% stake in Miramax from beIN, which gave them the rights to the Miramax catalog.
+They later made the film available on their subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.
+On July 7, 2021, Paramount Home Entertainment reissued the film on DVD, with this being one of many Miramax titles that they reissued in 2020-21.